 Based on how high a person bids or how frequently they place a new maximum bid, you can tell how badly they want the item or how closely they are watching this auction.
 Your best option might be to sneak in a big bid near the end of the auction to beat out the competition.
 See the next tip for more details.

 "Bid sniping" means placing a bid with as little time as possible remaining in the auction, with the hopes that nobody else will notice that they have been outbid until the auction is over.
-It's a common and very powerful strategy that can work if your bid is high enough, but its usefulness is somewhat limited by how eBay's bidding system works.
+It's a common strategy that can work if your bid is high enough, but it isn't as effective a strategy on eBay as it would be in other places.

-In summary, "bid sniping" is a somewhat risky strategy on eBay, but it's one of the most effective ones if used correctly.
-That is, it can win you a lot of auctions if you have reason to believe that your "snipe bid" is going to be the highest maximum bid anyway.
+In summary, "bid sniping" is a risky strategy on eBay, but it can win you a lot of auctions if you have reason to believe that your "snipe bid" is going to be the highest maximum bid anyway.
 You can determine this by using the information you gained in following our previous tips.

 Learn how to use